Inclusive fluxes of secondary air-shower particles: Introduction

 \section{Introduction}

 The cosmic rays consisting of high energy charged particles continuously bombard the Earth from all directions and have remained one of the most interesting and active areas of research~\cite{grieder444507108cosmic}.
 The particle showers produced in the atmosphere due to the interactions of these primary cosmic particles have provided a natural laboratory of physics of standard and beyond standard models which led to many discoveries.
 Accurate knowledge of both the primary as well as secondary particles is an important prerequisite for search of rare interactions.
-The primary cosmic rays consist of protons (90\%), helium nuclei (9\%) and other heavy nuclei (1\%) which have been produced and accelerated in cosmological processes to high energies as large as $10^8$ TeV.
-Upon entering the atmosphere, the primary cosmic particles interact with air molecules (mainly oxygen and nitrogen nuclei) roughly 12 km above Sea level.
+The primary cosmic rays consist of protons (90\%), helium nuclei (9\%) and other heavy nuclei (1\%) which have been produced and accelerated in astrophysical processes to high energies as large as $10^8$ TeV.
+Upon entering the atmosphere, the primary cosmic particles interact with the nuclei of oxygen and nitrogen gases roughly 12 km above Sea level.
 These interactions lead to the production of shower of hadrons, mainly pions and kaons with a small percentage of heavier particles which move downwards while losing energy and decaying.
+These particles introduce cosmogenic signal and background for the measurement of neutrino oscillation physics and hence their study is very useful to precisely understand the mass difference of the neutrinos in the 2-3 sector and the mass hierarchy.
 Although neutrinos are the most abundant shower particles at the Earth surface, muons are the most abundant charged particles and are responsible for half of the terrestrial radiation dose taken by a body on Earth.
 Measurements of muon distributions at ground is an active field and the improved theoretical understanding and detection technologies are providing more insights in the particle production in showers ~\cite{Sogarwal:2022kgw,ParticleDataGroup:2022pth}.
-In the year 2023, LHC is planning a dedicated experiment of proton-oxygen collisions to understand the air shower physics.
-To specify, it will measure hadron multiplicity and the fraction of energy that goes into neutral pions in each interaction, which is required to resolve the ambiguity of mass composition for ultra-high energy air showers ~\cite{Dembinski:2020dam}.
+LHC is working on adedicated experiment of proton-oxygen collisions to understand the air shower physics.
+This dedicated LHC run will help in tuning of various hadronic interaction parameters used in the cosmic ray packages for better understanding of the air shower produced in the atmosphere and spectra of various particles at ground level ~\cite{Dembinski:2020dam}.